spanou/baremetal-super-minimal/README.md

 # Introduction

 **Baremetal Super Minimal** is a project that enables you to learn embedded programming on the popular ARM Cortex M cores from the ground up.
 All the tools we will use are completely open source and at no cost _(you don't need a board to get started)_.
-We will not use vendor tools, ever.
+We are committing to using Open Source tools only, thereby avoiding any dependencies on vendor tools.

 ## Next Steps